THE Thermomix killer? TOKIT Omni Cook food processor for $818

-Currently you can get the TOKIT Omni Cook 50$ cheaper, but you have to use the coupon: TOKITVIP at Tokit itself and pay only 749$.
+Currently you can get the TOKIT Omni Cook for $818 if you use the coupon summer10% at checkout.

 The “kitchen Porsche” is often smiled at, but if you exclude the price, the Thermomix from Vorwerk is certainly a good product.
 I already wished for a “Xiaomi Thermomix” in the 2018 review and apparently Xiaomi was looking in the direction of Wuppertal.
 Then at the end of 2020, the Ocooker food processor appeared in crowdfunding, but not for Germany.
 Until now!